Dalia (Broken Wheat) For Babies: Health Benefits And Recipes

 • Introduce one to two teaspoons of single-ingredient dalia to your baby for a couple of days.
 Once the baby adjusts to dalia’s taste, texture, and digestibility, increase the quantity gradually.

-• You can also try multigrain dalia recipes with pulses, oats, millets, and rice.
+• You may also try multigrain dalia or broken wheat for babies with pulses, oats, millets, and rice.

 • If the baby looks uncomfortable or shows signs of intolerance or sensitivity, discontinue feeding, and try after a few days.
 If the problem persists, consult a pediatrician.